Rwb3n/workflow_ai_rules/codebase_state_v1.md

 - id: WF1
   description: "TRANSITION_BY_COMMAND - Phase transitions triggered by explicit commands"
   severity: error
-  action: "Reset ModelPerspective to Default on transitions to ANALYZE or BLUEPRINT"
+  action: "Reset modelPerspective to default on transitions to ANALYZE or BLUEPRINT"
-  prerequisite: "ActiveProjectID must be loaded and in sync (WF5)"
+  prerequisite: "activeProjectId must be loaded and in sync (WF5)"
 - id: WF2
   description: "TRANSITION_ON_BLOCKER - Revert to blueprint/analyze on blocking conditions"
   severity: error